$1,000 Massage Therapy Scholarship

 Q: I will graduate before the scholarship submission deadline.
 Am I still eligible to enter?

-A: Recent graduates of approved massage therapy programs are eligible to participate as long as they have completed their program no more than 60 days prior to the date they submit their entry.
+A: Recent massage therapy graduates are eligible to participate as long as they have completed their entry-level massage therapy program on or after March 31, 2020.

-Q: What formats should my essay or video be saved and uploaded in?
+Q: What formats should my essay be saved and uploaded in?

-A: Written essays can be uploaded on the application form as a MS Word document.
-Video entries need to be emailed to firstname.lastname@example.org using Google Drive or Google One, in order to handle the larger file size.
+A: Written essays can be uploaded on the application form as a MS Word document, or in any of the following file extensions: .docx, .doc, .pages, .txt, .rtf, .wks, .wpd

 Q: When will the scholarship winners be announced?